alibaba/FederatedScope/README.md

 ## Quick Start

-We provide an end-to-end example for users to start running a standard FL course with FederatedScope.
+We provide an end-to-end example for users to start running a standard FL course with FederatedScope.fafafaf

 ### Step 1.
 Installation